 The oil and gas industry is one of the most highly regulated industries in the world when it comes to safety.

-This is not because the recording of incidents is being discouraged; it is, in fact, the opposite.
+This is not because the recording of incidents is being discouraged, it is in fact the opposite.
 Even the most minor graze or cut finger will be recorded and the causes investigated.
-Statistically, you’re much safer working offshore than in many onshore industries, e.g. construction or agriculture.
+Statistically, you’re much safer working offshore than in some onshore industries such as construction or agriculture.

 Everyone working in oil and gas offshore in the UK must follow the same induction process – called the Common Induction Process.
 In addition, everyone must have a valid offshore medical certificate – this is usually obtained at the same time as completing the Basic Safety Induction and Emergency Training (BOSIET).

 For more information on OPITO safety standards click here.